mozilla/inv-tool/inv-tool.rst

             [ puppet phx1 ]

     '/' (forward slash)
-        A work starting with with */* is assumed to be regex pattern.
+        A word starting with with ``/`` is assumed to be regex pattern.
 The regular language is that of MySQL.

         ``Example``::